JHU-PL-Lab/www-fpse/logistics.md

 ### Project

-There will be an independent project at the end of the course worth around three homeworks.
+There will be a small independent project at the end of the course worth around three homeworks.

 ### Collaboration